 ARTICLE I: MEMBERSHIP OF THE SCHOOL COUNCIL

-The School Council shall consist of the President of the University (ex officio), the Executive Vice President for the Main Campus (ex officio), the Dean, two Associate or Assistant Deans, twelve members of the Faculty (at least eight from the School’s Core Faculty and at least two from the non-Core faculty), one faculty member appointed by the University Faculty Senate, and four students (two undergraduate and two graduate students).
-The Dean or his appointed alternate is Chair of the School Council.
+The School Council shall consist of the President of the University (ex officio); the Executive Vice President for the Main Campus (ex officio); the Dean; two Vice, Associate, or Assistant Deans, twelve members of the Faculty (at least eight from the School’s Tenure-Line Faculty and at least two from the Full-time Non-Tenure-Line Faculty); one faculty member appointed by the University Faculty Senate, and four students (two undergraduate and two graduate students).
+The Dean or the Dean’s appointed alternate is Chair of the School Council.

-All Faculty members, other than the Senate appointee, shall be elected by the Faculty Council.
+All Faculty members, other than the Senate appointee, shall be elected by the Full-time Faculty.
 Faculty members serve a two-year term.
 Initially, half the Faculty members will serve a one-year term.
 When vacancies occur, they will be filled by election.
-The Associate or Assistant Deans will be appointed by the Dean for a two-year period.
+The Vice, Associate or Assistant Deans will be appointed by the Dean for a two-year period.

 The student members of the School Council will be the President and Vice President of the undergraduate SFS Academic Council and the President and Vice President of the SFS Graduate Student Council, or their appointed alternates as communicated to the Dean by the aforementioned student members within a week of a School Council meeting.

 All members of the School Council, except the President and the Provost, who are ex officio members, may vote.
 The tallies of votes (ayes, nays, and abstentions) shall be recorded in the minutes.

 ARTICLE II: FUNCTIONS